nervalo88/ESP8266_INTEX_SPA/README.md

 ## Domoticz integration
 See [Domoticz](/Domoticz)

+## TODO, if need comfirmed by the tests
+* estimate time for heating the SPA
+* set a timecode when the spa must be ready and start it at the right time
+* Implement current sensor to get the power consumption

 ## References:
 * @ripleyXLR8 reverse engineering of the main board (working principles and wiring), Thanks !